 Minifree Ltd sells GNU+Linux computers with the Libreboot firmware (based on coreboot) and Debian operating system preinstalled.
 Libreboot and is a free (libre) BIOS/UEFI replacement, offering faster boots speeds, better security and many advanced features compared to most proprietary boot firmware.
 The main benefit to both projects is your freedom and privacy in using your computer, as defined by the Free Software Definition, but it has many technical advantages aswell (faster boot speeds, GNU GRUB directly in the boot flash, many customization options you can’t get with proprietary BIOS/UEFI).

 The aim is simple: make it easy to have a computer that was made to run entirely on Free Software at every level, meaning no proprietary software of any kind.
 That includes the boot firmware, operating system, drivers and applications.
+These machines are intended for security-conscious people who value the ideals of the free software movement, and want something easy to use.

 But why?
 What is this all about?
 All computer users deserve maximum control (liberty) over the computers that they own.
 I, Leah Rowe, company director, believe so strongly in this that this very website, minifree.org, runs on Libreboot-powered servers, on a network behind a Libreboot-powered router.
 All minifree.org servers are entirely self-hosted, in my lab!
 I’m quite competent at sysadmin tasks, and I’ve been self-hosting for years.